traveltime-dev/traveltime-platform-qgis-plugin/docs/tutorial/TUTORIAL.md

 ### Installation and setup

-To install the plugin, open the QGIS plugin manager, search for `Travel Time Platform`, and click on install.
+To install the plugin, open the QGIS plugin manager, search for `TravelTime Platform`, and click on install.

 [INSERT SCREENSHOT]